matteobaccan/HarbourJwt/README.md

 oJWT:Decode("eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6Ik1hdHRlbyBCYWNjYW4iLCJpYXQiOjE1MTYyMzkwMjJ9.YR8QF52kgj0owYlP9TkEy_lNhC-Qdq38tqNNNqpvpK0", "MySecret")
 ```

-Decode return a .T. if token is valid.
-Other wise with
+Decode return a .T. if the token is valid.
+Otherwise with

 ```
 oJWT:GetError()
 ```
-You can get the decode error
+you can get the decode error

 ## Contribution
-Feel free to update this code with new PR
+Feel free to update this code with a new PR